Pantocyclus/InstantSCCS/README.md

 ### Why Sauceror?

 There is currently only 1 facial expression that gives xp% - Inscrutable Gaze (for myst xp%).
 For low shinies, this can make or break the run, so this limits us to only myst classes.<br/>

 We will also need to craft both the offstat T3 cookbookbat foods for the stat% they give (to clear the stat tests), which necessitates having all the different ingredients dropping before our powerleveling ends in ~55 turns (excess turns result in increased turncount, requiring more turngen).
 This rules out Pastamancer and Disco Bandit. <br/>

 We will also need 2 Vegetable of Jarlsberg drops in those same ~55 turns in order to craft the myst T2 (for item%; on top of the T3 foods we're crafting above), and this additionally rules out Turtle Tamer and Accordion Thief.<br/>

-A Seal Clubber route might be viable for mid-to-high shiny, but the MP regen from curse of weaksauce and soul food from being a Sauceror tends to be invaluable to low shiny accounts.<br/>
+A Seal Clubber route might be viable for mid-to-high shiny, but the MP regen from curse of weaksauce and soul food from being a Sauceror tends to be invaluable to low shiny accounts.

 ### I'm pretty shiny - can I get the script to save certain resources?

 Not at the moment.
 For example, we will pull a non-Euclidean angle if you have it in storage, even if you don't need it.
 We will also fill your organs regardless of whether you need the turngen or (lack of) turnsaves from the buff. <br/>

 The plan is for certain preferences to be supported somewhere down the line to allow users to blacklist usage of certain items/consumption of certain consumables.

 ### I don't have all the required skills.
 Will this script still work for me?

 Probably.
-The script only hardcodes for the IotMs and familiars, and does not hardcode for the skills.
-The script might still work if you have enough IotMs to make up for the loss in turgen + turnsaves from lacking the skills.
+The script only hardcodes for the IotMs and familiars, and does not hardcode for the skills; so only the IotMs and familiars are truly required.
+The script might still work if you have enough IotMs to make up for the loss in turgen + turnsaves from lacking the skills.<br/>

+Note that we are already filling up all our organs in this route, so you shouldn't expect to have additional turngen (e.g. from locketed + backed up witchess bishops and knights; sausage goblins still work and are supported).
+Your IotMs will have to make up for the missing skills purely in turnsaves.